-8.9 It has been established above that the application includes proposals for new residential development in an open countryside location contrary to Policies SS1, SS2 and SS3 of the Local Plan, and Policy HBE1 of the Neighbourhood Plan, which is a policy position that has not been contested by the Applicant.
-As explained earlier in the report however, the application has been presented on the basis that it would deliver significant heritage restoration benefits through the proposed renovation of the derelict lodge building;

-reinstatement of the original entrance and driveway to the listed Manor House; return of the existing modern driveway back into part of the original parkland landscape; restoration of the bridge over the Gaddesby Brook on the main approach to the house; and resurfacing of the driveway and hardstanding area around the Manor itself.

-- 8.10 The Applicant has stated that all of these proposals in combination would help to restore the Manor back to its original glory but that the cost of these works require a substantial amount of funding.
-The proposed development, in terms of the value created by the proposed row of new cottages, would make a significant contribution towards those costs. - 8.11 Paragraph 214 of the NPPF outlines that "enabling development" is development that would not be in compliance with planning policies, and would not normally be given planning permission, except for the fact that it would secure the future conservation of a heritage asset.
+- 8.9 It has been established above that the application includes proposals for new residential development in an open countryside location contrary to Policies SS1, SS2 and SS3 of the Local Plan, and Policy HBE1 of the Neighbourhood Plan, which is a policy position that has not been contested by the Applicant.
+As explained earlier in the report however, the application has been presented on the basis that it would deliver significant heritage restoration benefits through the proposed renovation of the derelict lodge building; reinstatement of the original entrance and driveway to the listed Manor House; return of the existing modern driveway back into part of the original parkland landscape; restoration of the bridge over the Gaddesby Brook on the main approach to the house; and resurfacing of the driveway and hardstanding area around the Manor itself. - 8.10 The Applicant has stated that all of these proposals in combination would help to restore the Manor back to its original glory but that the cost of these works require a substantial amount of funding.
+The proposed development, in terms of the value created by the proposed new dwellings, would make a significant contribution towards those costs. - 8.11 Paragraph 214 of the NPPF outlines that "enabling development" is development that would not be in compliance with planning policies, and would not normally be given planning permission, except for the fact that it would secure the future conservation of a heritage asset.
 Local Planning Authorities are required by paragraph 214 to assess whether the benefits of a proposal for enabling development would outweigh the disbenefits of departing from the policies where there is conflict. - 8.12 Paragraph 84 of the Framework in making clear that planning decisions should avoid the development of isolated homes in the countryside also provides exceptions to this policy of constraint with one such exception (criterion (b)) being that the development proposal would represent the optimal viable use of a heritage asset or would be appropriate enabling development to secure the future of a heritage asset. - 8.13 The problem which enabling development typically seeks to address occurs when the cost of repairing a heritage asset exceeds its market value on completion of repair when taking into account all appropriate development costs.
 This means that the subsidy to cover the difference i.e. the conservation deficit, is necessary to secure the future of the asset. - 8.14 The amount of enabling development that can be justified will be the minimum amount necessary to address the conservation deficit and to secure the long-term future of the asset(s) in question.
-There is no specific planning policy on how to assess enabling development proposals however nor is there is a single methodology or approach prescribed in national or local planning policy and guidance. - 8.15 The application proposals in this case present a scenario which has some of the hallmarks of a typical enabling development case i.e. new-build housing within grounds that are associated with a significant Grade II listed Manor House to assist financially in the delivery of heritage restoration proposals that would reinstate original parkland features and help return the grounds, and in particular the driveway approach to the listed building, back to its former glory.
-However, it cannot be said that the long-term future of the designated heritage asset is dependent on the restoration works proposed in this application being implemented and therefore it is questionable whether the proposals are representative of an enabling form of development in their truest sense. - 8.16 Nevertheless, it is recognised by Officers that there are significant heritage benefits to be gained from the proposed development overall, both in terms of enhancements to the significance and legibility of the listed building and its associated parkland setting, and also in terms of a more general enhancement to the character and appearance of the Conservation Area.
-Indeed, the existing driveway is not reflective of the original layout of the site whilst the lodge building at the entrance to the site is in such a damaged and derelict state that it poses a significant visual eyesore within the Conservation Area at the original entrance to Ashby Folville Manor and immediately adjacent to the coming together of three roads that provide access to and from the main core of the village.
+There is no specific planning policy on how to assess enabling development proposals however nor is there a single methodology or approach prescribed in national or local planning policy and guidance. - 8.15 The application proposals in this case present a scenario which has some of the hallmarks of a typical enabling development case i.e. new-build housing within grounds that are associated with a significant Grade II listed Manor House to assist financially in the delivery of heritage restoration proposals that would reinstate original parkland features and help return the grounds, and in particular the driveway approach to the listed building, back to its former glory.
+However, it cannot be said that the long-term future of the designated heritage asset is dependent on the restoration works being proposed in this application being implemented and therefore it is questionable whether the proposals are representative of an enabling form of development in their truest sense.